 10 CRM Tools To Help You Grow Your Reach

-When your business to looking to extend reach, generate more leads, and grow, CRM software can be just what you need.
-Here are out 10 favorites that aid with this task:
+When your business to looking to extend reach, generate more leads, and grow, a good CRM tool can be just what you need.
+Here are our 10 favorites that aid with this task:

-Pipedrive is a web-based program that focuses on sales CRM and pipeline management.
-The software allows you to manage and monitor sales and also provides you all of the tools that you need to get a lead to a conversion.
+Pipedrive is a web-based CRM tool that focuses on sales and pipeline management.
+The software allows you to manage and monitor sales and provides you with all of the tools you need to get a lead to a conversion.
 This program has been acclaimed for its “robust interface” and custom sales reporting tools.

-FreshDesk is a cloud-based CRM software that offers multichannel customer support.
-Its unique feature is really customer support agent trouble shooting, integrating well with customer conversations through multiple channels including phone, email, and social media (such as Facebook and Twitter customer interactions).
+FreshDesk is a cloud-based CRM tool that offers multichannel customer support.
+Its unique feature is really customer support agent troubleshooting, integrating well with customer conversations through multiple channels including phone, email, and social media (such as Facebook and Twitter customer interactions).

-Infusionsoft is a CRM tool for small business marketing automation.
-We like that this software is super upfront about its niche and objectives because marketing for small businesses is clearly different than for large corporations, and a CRM software should reflect that.
+Keap is a CRM tool for small business marketing automation.
+We like that this tool is upfront about its niche and objectives because marketing for small businesses is clearly different than for large corporations, and a CRM tool should reflect that.
 If you want to build connections with your customers and generate more leads through your digital marketing efforts, this sales and marketing automation tool is an ideal place to start.

-If you utilize a call center, this is by far one of the most popular CRM softwares for managing inbound and outbound calls.
-It is used widely by call centers to collect data, stay organized, and increase sales and conversions.
-With the claim “make your call center more productive” this CRM’s goal is clear—so if you do utilize this kind of customer service, definitely give Five 9 Cloud a try!
+This is one of the most popular CRM tools for managing inbound and outbound calls if you use a call center.
+Five 9 Cloud is used widely by call centers to collect data, stay organized, and increase sales and conversions.
+With the claim “make your call center more productive,” this CRM’s goal is clear — so if you do utilize this kind of customer service, definitely give Five 9 Cloud a try.